 Where the Group expects some or all of a provision to be reimbursed, for example under an insurance policy, the reimbursement is recognised as a separate asset but only when recovery is virtually certain.
-The expense relating to any provision is presented in the statement of profit or loss net of any reimbursement.
+The expense relating to any provision is presented in the income statement net of any reimbursement.
 Where discounting is used, the increase in the provision due to unwinding of discount is recognised as a finance cost.

-2.20 Dividend distributions
+2.21 Dividend distributions